facelessuser/BracketHighlighter/readme.md

 - Customizable highlighting of quotes
 - Selectively disable or enable specific matching of tags, brackets, or quotes
 - Selectively whitelist or blacklist matching of specific tags, brackets, or quotes based on language
-- When using on demand shortcut, show line count between match in the status bar
+- When using on demand shortcut, show line count and char count between match in the status bar
 - Works with multi-select.

 # Options